An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: Results

 \section{Results}

 The adiabatic energy, $E_{adiab}$ for the C$_{197}$NH$_{140}$ nanodiamond under TD-DFT is $1.945$ eV.
-This is consistent with the experimental ZPL of $1.945$ eV.~\cite{Bradac2012} While this appears extraordinarily accurate, the value will depend on the shape of the simulated nanodiamond.
-This can be seen in the Appendix (section~\ref{Electronics}).
-Despite this, these results are a significant improvement of the $\Delta$-SCF method, which reported $1.757$ eV under PBE and $2.035$ eV under the HSE functional.
-These also prove similar to previous TD-DFT results, which found $E_{emit}$ of $2.2$ eV compared to our $2.1$ eV.~\cite{Gali2011}.
+This is consistent with the experimental ZPL value of $1.945$ eV~\cite{Bradac2012}.
+While this appears extraordinarily accurate, it will depend on the shape of the simulated nanodiamond (see supplementary material section S2: Other Sized Nanodiamonds for details).
+Despite this, the results are an improvement on $\Delta$-SCF, which reported $1.757$ eV under PBE and $2.035$ eV under HSE.
+These are consistent with previous TD-DFT results, which found $E_{emit}$ of $2.2$ eV compared to our $2.1$ eV~\cite{Gali2011}.

-The vibrational calculation gives normal mode co-ordinates and associated eigenfrequencies.
-The shift in geometry between ground and excited state along each coordinate defines the displacement vector $D$ from Figure~\ref{fig:energ}.
-This is then used to define the partial Huang-Rhys (HR) factors.
-These are a measure of how much each normal mode contributes to the final spectrum.
-For details see Appendix (section~\ref{Theory}).

-Figure~\ref{fig:vib} shows the partial HR factors as a function of the frequency of their respective normal mode.
+Figure~\ref{fig:vib}(a) shows the PHR factors as a function of the frequency of their respective normal mode for a C$_{197}$NH$_{140}$ nanodiamond.
+The PHR factors show the amount of coupling of a normal mode to the emission.
 The vibrational modes show three distinct regions.
-At low frequency, most modes involved large displacements from all atoms; at around $60$-$80$ meV, the vibrational modes involved the atoms around the defect as shown in figure~\ref{fig:geom}; higher frequency modes involved smaller subregions, for instance modes around $200$ meV were exclusively $C-H$ bending modes.
-The middle region has a peak at $66$ meV which corresponds well to the $65$ meV peak identified by Alkauskas et al.~\cite{Alkauskas2014}.
+At low frequency, most modes involve large displacements from all atoms; at $480$-$650$ $cm^{-1}$, the vibrational modes have the largest amplitude with the closest atoms to the defect, as shown in Figure~\ref{fig:geom}; higher frequency modes involve smaller subregions, for instance modes around $1500$ $cm^{-1}$ are exclusively C-H bending modes but cannot be seen in Figure \ref{fig:energ}, since they do not couple to emission and have a PHR factor of zero.
+The middle region at $532$ $cm^{-1}$ corresponds to the $65$ meV peak identified by Alkauskas et al.~\cite{Alkauskas2014}.

-By constraining the CH and CH$_{2}$ groups, we see suppression of low frequencies.
-We can now apply a cutoff frequency at $57$ meV, which corresponds to the highest energy vibrational mode whose partial Huang-Rhys factor is reduced in the constrained calculation.

-It should be noted that the cutoff does not correspond to the valley at $40$ meV, but removes a cluster of modes around $50$ meV.
-These modes are reduced in the constrained calculation despite appearing to be part of the main peak.
-Furthermore, this cluster of modes become distinct from the $66$ meV peak for different shaped nanodiamonds as shown in the Appendix (section~\ref{Electronics}).

-The two distinct peaks of figure~\ref{fig:vib} demonstrate why the assumption of a single effective frequency from the Huang-Rhys model is invalid.
-In comparison, PL for solid state NV$^{-}$ has been reproduced under the mean frequency assumption.~\cite{Alkauskas2014} In that sense, we see that our low frequency cutoff reproduces solid-state spectra from cluster calculations by ensuring that there is a single effective frequency around $66$ meV.